 Once a strong root system has developed, pot up the stems into containers 6 to 8 inches deep and wide.
 Fill it with sterile, well-draining potting soil.
 Firm the soil around the stems and water gently.
 Keep the pots in a sheltered spot for 4 to 6 weeks, ensuring the soil stays moist but not soggy after establishing plants, transplant into the garden to their permanent locations.

-Start Mint Seeds
+Grow Peppermint from Mint Seeds

 You can plant mint seeds indoors in late winter for spring planting.
 Or you could directly sow in moist spring soil.
 But as a hardy perennial.
 It can start anytime until about two months before the first frost of fall, or year-round for indoor use.

 Put them in your Bio Dome on top of the Bio Sponge, or in your seed flat on top of a medium.
 Must not cover the seeds.
 It will have to germinate by light.
 They should sprout within 10 to 15 days at room temperature or slightly warmer (68 to 75°F).
 Transplant if they have at least two sets of true leaves into the garden or pot.

 To sow the seeds outdoors